Early detection (screening)

 - Identify subjects with extra-colonic malignancy

-- Identify interval cancer—subjects at the risk of developing pre-or colorectal cancer before the next screening round.
+- Identify interval cancer—subjects at the risk of developing adenoma or colorectal cancer before the next screening round.
 (Persons who, consequently, should be offered frequent screening)

-Possible future implications: Frequent blood-based tests may reduce the number of subjects diagnosed with neoplastic diseases substantially
+Possible future implications: Follow-ups with frequent blood-based tests may reduce the number of subjects that, with time, are at risk of being diagnosed with neoplastic diseases substantially tests may reduce the number of subjects diagnosed with neoplastic diseases, substantially.

-Presently, 4,250 Danes get the diagnosis of colorectal cancer every year.
-Mainly, the diagnosis is based on examination of subjects with symptoms attributable to neoplastic bowel lesions.
+Presently, 5,400 Dare diagnosed with colorectal cancer every year, in Denmark.
+Mainly, diagnosis are based on examination of subjects with symptoms attributable to neoplastic bowel lesions.
 At the time of diagnosis approximately 50% have early stage disease (stage I or II); most patients will be cured in these stages.
 The other 50% have late (disseminated) stage disease (stage III or IV)—stages where curative interventions are not always successful.

 Early detection is important and often decisive for complete curable treatment.